 Creamy Tuscan Orzo

 • Top with crispy pancetta or bacon crumbles.

-Small pasta shapes like ditalini or small shells work too.
+Yes.
+Small pasta shapes like ditalini, small shells, or even Israeli couscous work well.
 Adjust cooking time based on the pasta package directions.
+The liquid ratio stays about the same.

+Creamy Tuscan Orzo